 - Wheels: 74mm 78A Top Shelf

-If you are after speed and a board that has a laid back design, you have the Sector 9 Pinnacle Lookout to add on your list.
+If you are after speed and a board that has a laid back design, you have the Sector 9 Pinnacle Lookout to add on your list. it is best longboard for speed.
 Apart from that, if you are into nature and saving the environment, you would be glad to know this board is made of 100% renewable bamboo.

 If you are new to longboarding, you would want to get a board you can rely on in the long run.